Managers handle a lot.

 A decision-making meeting is when a team meetings to formalize a decision and iterate the next steps.
 These meetings will generally be used for significant decision-making that requires a commitment and potentially a new direction.

 These meetings are standard across different teams: board meetings or project meetings can include decision-making.
-Important decisions should be documented in your meeting minutes so the team can remember the rationale behind the decision.
+Important decisions should be documented in your meeting minutes tool so the team can remember the rationale behind the decision.

 Questions to answer during these meetings include: